MarcelRobeer/ContrastiveExplanation/README.md

 sample = test[0]
 exp.explain_instance_domain(model.predict_proba, sample)
 ```
-[OUT] *"The model predicted 'setosa' instead of 'versicolor' because 'sepal width (cm) > 3.354 and petal width (cm) <= 0.674'"*
+[OUT] *"The model predicted 'setosa' instead of 'versicolor' because 'sepal length (cm) <= 6.517 and petal width (cm) <= 0.868'"*

 The predicted class using the `RandomForestClassifier` was 'setosa', while the second most probable class 'versicolor' may have been expected instead.
-The difference of why the current instance was classified 'setosa' is because its sepal width is more than 3.354 centimers and its petal width is less than or equal to 0.674 centimers.
-In other words, if the instance would keep all feature values the same, but change its sepal width to less than 3.354 centimers and its petal width to more than 0.674 centimers, the black-box classifier would have changed the outcome to 'versicolor'.
+The difference of why the current instance was classified 'setosa' is because its sepal length is less than or equal to 6.517 centimers and its petal width is less than or equal to 0.868 centimers.
+In other words, if the instance would keep all feature values the same, but change its sepal width to more than 6.517 centimers and its petal width to more than 0.868 centimers, the black-box classifier would have changed the outcome to 'versicolor'.

 #### More examples
 For more examples, check out the attached [Notebook](https://nbviewer.jupyter.org/github/MarcelRobeer/ContrastiveExplanation/blob/master/Contrastive%20explanation%20-%20example%20usage.ipynb).